1. REGISTER WITH SAMAR AND JOIN THE BE THE MATCH REGISTRY

 Racial and ethnic heritage are very important factors.
 Patients are most likely to match someone of their own race or ethnicity.
 Today, there simply aren’t enough registry members of diverse racial and ethnic heritage.
 Adding more diverse members increases the likelihood that all patients will find a life-saving match.

-7. HOW DO I REGISTER AS A MARROW/STEM CELL DONOR?
+7. HOW TO REGISTER AS A MARROW/STEM CELL DONOR?

-You can also request to conduct marrow registry drives at various venues, including conferences, conventions, offices, religious institutions, university/college campuses, birthday & anniversary parties, picnics or even at a private residence.
+You can also request to conduct marrow registration drives at various venues, including conferences, conventions, corporate offices as lunch and learns, religious institutions, university/college campuses, birthday & anniversary parties, picnics or even at a private residence.

 8. WHAT DOES THE REGISTRATION PROCESS ENTAIL?

-Then each donor then has to brush the swab against the inside of their cheek using four buccal swabs (cotton-tipped applicators or large Q-tips) for ten seconds each using the same force used to brush your teeth.
+- Each donor must brush the swab against the inside of their cheek using two buccal swabs (cotton-tipped applicators or large Q-tips) for ten seconds each using the same force used to brush your teeth.
 Buccal swabs are used to collect cheek cells from inside the mouth.
 These cheek cells provide DNA for HLA testing, which is used to determine a match between a donor and patient.

 9. DOES THIS MEAN I WILL NOT HAVE TO GIVE A BLOOD SAMPLE?

 At the time of your registration, you will not have to give a blood sample.
-But, if you do match a patient, blood will be drawn from your arm for confirmatory testing and infectious disease markers.
+But, if you do match a patient, you will be scheduled at a LabCorp facility near you for a blood draw for confirmatory testing and infectious disease markers.

-10. WHAT HAPPENS WHEN A PERSON COMES UP AS A PRELIMINARY MATCH TO BE A POTENTIAL MARROW/BLOOD STEM CELL DONOR?
+10. WHAT HAPPENS WHEN A PERSON COMES UP AS A PRELIMINARY MATCH TO DONATE?

 11. WHAT IS THE PROCEDURE FOR DONATING?